Last updated May 25th, 2020.

-With its booming economy, natural resources, and growing population, Asia has captured the attention of the business world.
+With its booming economy, natural resources, and growing population, Asia has captured the business world’s attention.

 As such, the continent is now a magnet for global investors and entrepreneurs seeking higher returns and lower costs of doing business.